buzduganalex1/Fizzbuzz/README.md

     ["8","fizz","buzz", "fizzbuzz"]
     ```
 - Add a new class which implements the interface and create the implementation for the 2 functions.
-- Create a new test project with an appropriate name
-- Add a test class with several test methods that validate your implementation for the created function.
+- Add several test methods that validate your implementation for the created function.